 - Bluetooth headphones must be paired and connected via Bluetooth Settings before they appear as an audio option.
 The pairing step happens separately from Sound Settings.

 - When working with a USB audio interface or professional microphone, confirm the device drivers installed correctly.
-A device without proper drivers may show a warning icon or not appear at all.
+A device without proper drivers may show a warning icon or not appear in the list at all.

 - Switching frequently between devices — such as desktop speakers and a headset — is faster through the Quick Settings panel (Win + A) without opening full Settings each time.

 - When a microphone is connected but shows no input signal, Windows may have disabled microphone access.
-Go to Settings – Privacy and Security – Microphone to check app permissions.
-For a full walkthrough on this, see the guide on resolving microphone detection problems.
+Go to Settings > Privacy & Security > Microphone to check app permissions.
+For a full walkthrough, see the guide on resolving microphone detection problems.

-Common Problems When Setting the Default Audio Device
+Common Problems When Setting Up the Default Audio Device

-Some apps – particularly browsers, video conferencing tools, and media players – cache their own audio output setting.
+Some apps — particularly browsers, video conferencing tools, and media players — store their own audio output setting.
 After changing the system default, restart the app.
-Persistent issues usually point to that app’s internal audio settings, where the correct output device needs manual selection.
+If the issue persists, go into that app’s internal audio settings and manually select the correct output device there.

-First, confirm the microphone is not physically muted – some headsets have a hardware mute button.
-Next, go to Settings – Privacy and Security – Microphone and make sure microphone access is on.
-When the level bar still does not respond, the device likely needs a driver update.
-Device Manager and the manufacturer’s website both provide the latest driver downloads.
+First, confirm the microphone is not physically muted — some headsets have a hardware mute button.
+Then go to Settings > Privacy & Security > Microphone and confirm microphone access is turned on.
+If the level bar still does not respond, the device likely needs a driver update.
+Check Device Manager or the manufacturer’s website for the latest driver.

 Frequently Asked Questions